McGill-MMA-EnterpriseAnalytics/Customer-Aquisition/README.md

 # <font color=#FF0000>Last updates</font>
 * 02/12/23 -Business Analyts are waiting for first graphs from the Data Team
-* 04/12/23- First graphs are avalable, Data team is waiting for some feedback (Data Analyst are changing their color theme to match the presentation
+* 02/12/23- First graphs are avalable, Data team is waiting for some feedback (Data Analyst are changing their color theme to match the presentation
+* 02/15/2023 - Loyalty is not part of our main focus anymore, it wasn't proven to be an important factor.
+Income will be studied instead.
+We're still waiting on the grpahs showing modelling results.
+* 02/15/2023 - Interesting graphs were added to the presentation
+* 02/16/2023 - New graph available on the models output (added as picture in this branch)